Victoria9Bob/VikaQase/README.md

 # Description of the project
 **Qase.io** is a cloud-based test management system that allows teams to efficiently store and organize product test information, as well as organize team work.
 Main functionality:
--Test Model Management
+- Test Model Management
--Preparation of test plans
+- Preparation of test plans
--Running Test Runs
+- Running Test Runs
--Integration with popular task trackers
+- Integration with popular task trackers
--Team management and access rights
+- Team management and access rights
--Working with Defects
+- Working with Defects
--Customization of fields and interface
+- Customization of fields and interface
--API
+- API

 # Applied frameworks:
 -Selenium Webdriver